ETCLabs/sACN/docs/pages/using_receiver.md

 The sACN library provides a couple of APIs to facilitate merging.
 The first, the DMX merger API, provides a software merger that takes start code 0 and PAP data as input and outputs the merged levels, along with source IDs for each level.
-For more information, see \subpage using_dmx_merger.
+For more information, see \ref using_dmx_merger.
 The second, the merge receiver API, combines the receiver and DMX merger APIs to offer a simplified solution for receiver functionality with merging built in.
-See \subpage using_merge_receiver for more information.
+See \ref using_merge_receiver for more information.

 ## Sources Lost Conditions